 Pulling things out of the past.
 Trevethy Quoit is probably one of the strangest cromlechs in Cornwall.
 Sitting in a field by a row of houses with a hole in the capstone and a squared entrance maybe, reminding you of similar Russian holed cromlechs.
-Roy Goutte was an amateur archaeologist to his very bones.
+Roy Goutte is an amateur archaeologist to his very bones.
 Turning over a problem in his mind till he eventually found a solution,

 I have walked round a stone circle with him, and noted the triangulated shape of some stones, could they be female?